 History of the Festival

-It’s been 24 years since a handful of volunteers got together to create a homegrown arts festival.
+It’s been over two decades since a handful of volunteers got together to create a homegrown arts festival.
 In 1993, there were 50 vendors, a couple food stands, and a few live bands.
 Now it’s one of the largest and most family-friendly arts festivals in central Pennsylvania – attracting more than 110,000 visitors over a four-day period.
 This year the People’s Choice Festival of Pennsylvania Arts & Crafts features nearly 200 artists, about two dozen food vendors, and 40 acts on the two stages.

 It began with George Marion, a local artist, who wanted to start a brand new arts festival, the People’s Choice Festival of Pennsylvania Arts & Crafts – to be held on a grassy lawn in Boalsburg.
 It seemed that there were far more local artists than could possibly be accommodated at the Central Pennsylvania Festival of the Arts.
 George and his compatriots wanted a venue to share their creations at the same time as the State College festival.
 George, and his wife Nancy, energetic local artisans, were up to the challenge of organizing the first event.
 George placed an ad in the paper and there was a write-up as well.
 Sandie Biddle, now publicist and writer for the festival, remembers that day well.
 “I worked at the Centre Daily Times then and I remember George coming in with his little dog under his arm, all fired up about a new arts festival ‘for the people.’
 One man’s enthusiasm inspired a central PA tradition.”

 John Madison, who was new to the area in 1993, had been helping his wife, Georgia, sewing her handmade welder’s hats.
 “We were just getting into the hat-making business”, John said, “and I saw the article in the paper.
 We went to George and Nancy’s house and took our hats with us.”
 The Madisons were accepted into the first show.